JakeSteam/blog-programming/_posts/2020-10-09-accessing-android-app-secret-from-github-actions-using-gradle.md

 ## 2. Adding secret to GitHub

-Next, we need to go to the repository’s “Settings”, then “Secrets”, then “New secret”.
+Next, we need to go to the repository's "Settings", then "Secrets", then "New secret".
 This will let us add a secret with a name &amp; value.
-Don’t include speech marks this time!
+Don't include speech marks this time!

 [![](/wp-content/uploads/2020/10/zsffTDX.png)](/wp-content/uploads/2020/10/zsffTDX.png)

 ## 3. Accessing secret in GitHub Actions

-There’s already plenty of great guides to getting GitHub Actions working with Android ([simple](https://proandroiddev.com/how-to-github-actions-building-your-android-app-773779bcacab), [more complex](https://www.coletiv.com/blog/android-github-actions-setup/), [even more complex](https://medium.com/@wkrzywiec/github-actions-for-android-first-approach-f616c24aa0f9)).
-For this project, [here’s the full](https://gist.github.com/JakeSteam/4ff98553691d1d30949fb1de6adf83a5#file-build-yml) `build.yml`.
+There's already plenty of great guides to getting GitHub Actions working with Android ([simple](https://proandroiddev.com/how-to-github-actions-building-your-android-app-773779bcacab), [more complex](https://www.coletiv.com/blog/android-github-actions-setup/), [even more complex](https://medium.com/@wkrzywiec/github-actions-for-android-first-approach-f616c24aa0f9)).
+For this project, [here's the full](https://gist.github.com/JakeSteam/4ff98553691d1d30949fb1de6adf83a5#file-build-yml) `build.yml`.

 The only addition we need to make is a new job step in `build.yml` to put the secret into a new `local.properties` file.
 This must be done **after** the code is checked out, or the file will be put in the wrong location: